thomasmarwitz/embeddings101/README.md

-# Noun Processing with BERT and UMAP Visualization
+# Noun Processing with BERT, UMAP Visualization, and Cosine Similarity CLI

-This project processes nouns using BERT embeddings, calculates similarities, and visualizes the results using UMAP and Plotly.
+This project processes nouns using BERT embeddings, calculates similarities, visualizes the results using UMAP and Plotly, and provides a CLI for UMAP visualization and cosine similarity computation.

 ## Setup